abhijeetgawas19/Data_Structure_using_C/README.md

 	- Sum and Average of Elements from Array
 	- Reverse a Array Elements
 	- Merge 2 Arrays
+	- Check if Array is Sorted or Not (Equal Distances)?
-	- Check if Array is Sorted or Not?
+	- Check if Array is Sorted or Not (Unequal Distances)?
 - **Linked List**
 	- Create and Display Singly Linked List
 - **Stack**